-We have manufacturing plants across the United States, Europe, Australia and the Philippines, with our plants servicing both domestic and export markets.
+We have manufacturing plants across the United States, Europe and Australia, with our plants servicing both domestic and export markets.
 Our plants are ideally located to take advantage of established transportation networks, allowing us to distribute our products into key markets, while also providing easy access to key raw materials.